 The Cause of Sexual Sins

 “What is happening to me?!”
 How can someone become enslaved and feel like he or she cannot control one’s sexual behavior?
 Most healthy people have sexual desires that God has given to desire a mate within marriage.
-However, sex has become a stimulus like a drug for many to temporarily fill a desire.
+However, sex has become a stimulus like a drug for many to temporarily fill a desire or to relax.
 One may turn to sexual sin to distract from guilt, resentment and, or anxiety.
 However, the resulting stress of such struggle may open one to a cycle of temptation.